dineshsoudagar/local-document-intelligence/README.md

 - 📑 Restrict search to a single selected document
 - 🧠 Generate grounded answers from local models
 - ⚡ Choose between smaller and larger Qwen model options based on hardware
-- 💾 Keep documents, indexes, and models local on disk

 <!--
 ## ⬇️ Latest Release